aqsa75/Fashion-Ecommerce-Website/README.md

 Blog page featuring articles on modest fashion trailblazers.

 file specifications:
-    index.html: this is the file with all of the code for the homepage and will inlcude integrations with other files for each page I specified above. styles.css: this is the file that has all of the stylistic renderings for the index.html page.
+    index.html: this is the file with all of the code for the homepage and will include integrations with other files for each page I specified above. styles.css: this is the file that has all of the stylistic renderings for the index.html page.